Do you remember that phenomenon, ever so brief as it was?

-Longmuir died on Tuesday of this week at the age of 70.
-No other details were reported.
+Longmuir died in 2018 at the age of 70.
 He had been receiving medical treatment in Edinburgh after being flown home from Mexico, where he fell ill while on vacation.

 The Bay City Rollers chose their name by tossing a dart at a map of the United States.
 It landed on Bay City, Michigan.